Why Are Photomontage and Collage So Significant in Feminist Art?

 If you enjoyed reading this and would like to support us, please consider buying a magazine or a bibliotherapy prescription from Madame Bruttipedi.

-It’s Time for a Power Cut – Join the Print Magazine Renaissance
+It’s Time for a Power Cut – Issue 1 is here!

 So Thrilling It’s Hypnotic!